KristinaCer/Algorithms/README.md

 # Algorithms
- This repository is dedicated for practising algorithm implementation.
+ This repository is dedicated to practising algorithm implementation.